fsi-open/teryt-database-bundle/README.md

 # Teryt Database Bundle

-Teryt is Poland territorial division database available at http://www.stat.gov.pl/broker/access/prefile/listPreFiles.jspa as a set of XML files.
-This bundle adds commands that download, parse and import the XML files from the Teryt page into your database.
+Teryt is Poland territorial division database available at http://eteryt.stat.gov.pl This bundle adds commands that download files from teryt API, parse xml files and insert data into database.

 ## Installation